krcmehmet/Python-xApps/README.md

 ### Python code: xapp_prediction.py

-Implements Gaussain Process Regression (GPR) as a ML model to make prediction.
+Implements Gaussian Process Regression (GPR) as a ML model to make prediction.
 Given tha data (pla.csv), which PRB utilization taken from a real network in percentage, it perfoms training and also validation.
 Testing performance is based on MAE.
 This xapp forecasts PRB utilization in near future (e.g, next 500 ms.).
-We train GPR with prediciton.py and save it.
-This xapp takes the save model and use it.
+We train GPR with prediction.py and save it.
+This xapp takes the saved model and uses it.

 ### Python code: xapp_decision.py

-It makes a decision given the input from xapp_predicition.
-It implements two different algorithms ALG1 and ALG2.
-In decision.py there is paramater ALG which needs to be set  to 1 if ALG1 wants to be run.
-After this change it needs to rebuilt  and use
+It makes a decision given the input from xapp_prediction.
+Two different algorithms are implemented, these are defined in the code as ALG1 and ALG2.
+In decision.py the variable ALG should be set to specify the running algorithm.
+If the algorithm type is changed the docker container needs to rebuilt.
+To rebuild the docker container use
 ```
 sudo docker-compose build
 ```